How to implement AI customer service

 What is AI customer service?

 AI customer service is software that reads inbound messages, drafts replies in your voice, and either sends them automatically or surfaces them for a human to approve.
-It runs inside existing tools like Gmail, WhatsApp, or your helpdesk.
-See the AI customer service overview for the full picture.
+It runs inside existing tools like Gmail, WhatsApp, or your helpdesk rather than as a separate platform.
+The aim is faster responses without adding headcount or asking the team to learn a new tool.

 How quickly does AI customer service pay back?

-For most small and mid sized teams, the first system is live within a few weeks and speed improvements are visible immediately.
-Conversion improvements usually show up inside the first quarter once there is enough volume to compare before and after.
-Book a call to scope a first system.
+For most small and mid sized teams the first system is live within three weeks and the speed improvement is visible immediately.
+Conversion improvements usually appear inside the first quarter, once there is enough volume to compare before and after.
+The honest test is the two numbers: first reply time and conversion rate, measured against a baseline you set before the build.

 Does AI replace the customer service team?

-No. It handles the volume layer, reading messages, drafting replies, flagging edge cases, while the team handles judgment.
-Teams we work with run more conversations without adding headcount, not fewer humans.
+No. It handles the volume layer, reading messages, drafting replies, and flagging edge cases, while the team handles judgment.
+Most teams we work with run more conversations without adding people, rather than running the same volume with fewer humans.
+The judgment layer stays human on purpose.

 What does AI customer service cost?

-Software runs from roughly £20 to £500 per month depending on channel coverage.
+Software runs from roughly £20 to £500 per month depending on how many channels you cover.
 Build cost depends on how many workflows you wire up.
-A typical first system for an SME is scoped as a fixed price engagement rather than a platform subscription.
+A typical first system for a small business is scoped as a fixed price engagement rather than an open ended platform subscription, so you know the number before the work starts.
+You can talk it through on our contact page.

 Which channels can AI handle?

 Email, WhatsApp, web chat, Instagram DMs, SMS, and phone with voice AI.
 The right channel depends on where your customers already message you.
-Starting with one channel and one workflow is usually the fastest route to a working system.
+Starting with one channel and one workflow is usually the fastest route to a working system, and you add the next channel once the first is proven.